bghuan/oss/intl.en-US/Developer Guide/Objects/Object lifecycle/Configuration examples.md

 -   Example 1

-    You can perform the following operations to reduce storage costs: 1.
-Convert the object to the Archive 60 days after the object becomes a previous version.
-2. Delete the object 90 days after the object becomes a previous version.
-3. Convert the current version of the object to IA 120 days after the object is last modified.
-You can configure lifecycle rules to reduce storage costs:
+    You can perform the following operations to reduce storage costs:

+    -   Convert the current version of the object to IA 10 days after the object is last modified.
+    -   Convert the object to the Archive 60 days after the object becomes a previous version.
+    -   Delete the object 90 days after the object becomes a previous version.
     ```
     <LifecycleConfiguration>
       <Rule>